 Free with Gallery Admission

-BMO All Day Sundays at your AGA feature an afternoon packed full of engaging art-making and exploration!
-With exciting programs and projects that tie into our current exhibitions, guests of all ages are encouraged to join in and have fun!
+BMO All Day Sundays at your AGA are afternoons packed full of engaging art activities!
+With exciting programs and projects that tie into current exhibitions, guests of all ages can join in and have fun.

 AGA Birthday Parties